us4useu/arrus/docs/content/installation/index.rst

 ARRUS
 -----

+Before proceeding please make sure:

+- the device is properly connected to the computer,
-Before proceeding please make sure that your system's environment variable ``Path`` does not contain entries for any of the previously installed versions of the software.
+- that your **system-wide** environment variable ``Path`` does not contain \
+  entries for any of the previously installed versions of the software.

 1. Download and extract |arrus|_ package.
 2. Run ``install.exe`` file and follow provided instructions.